eksctl-io/eksctl/docs/current-001-node_bootstrap.md

 # Current Design #001: Node Bootstrap

-> NOTE: the purpose of this document is to summaries how node bootstrap process is currently implemented in `eksctl`,
+> NOTE: the purpose of this document is to summarize how node bootstrap process is currently implemented in `eksctl`,
 > so it can be referred to in any discussions.

 ## Guiding Principles

-To enable reliable node management at large-scale, the bootstrap process of a node should bare the following attributes:
+To enable reliable node management at large-scale, the bootstrap process of a node should bear the following attributes:

 - stateless
 - immutable